microsoft/botbuilder-js/libraries/botbuilder-ai/etc/botbuilder-ai.api.md

     text: string;
 }

-// Warning: (ae-forgotten-export) The symbol "QnAMakerClient" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "QnAMakerClient_2" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "QnAMakerTelemetryClient" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "QnAMakerTelemetryClient_2" needs to be exported by the entry point index.d.ts
 //
 // @public
 export class CustomQuestionAnswering implements QnAMakerClient_2, QnAMakerTelemetryClient_2 {